katre/katre.github.io/beanstalk/index.md

 masterwork plate mail that would be worth 5000 gp if it could be moved and sold (weighs 200 lbs).

-The bell of St Olvard is here by default.
+The Bell of St Olvard is here.

 Encounters: Servants, Tom, Mildred